 Scheduled to take flight starting in April 2019 is a tethered helium balloon ride at Skyrider Park, at the corner of 8th Avenue North and Chester Street in downtown Myrtle Beach.
 The ride will rise up to a maximum 400 feet high above ground and carry up to 20 passengers in its gondola.
 You won’t be able to miss the balloon in the sky!

 One of the new restaurants in Myrtle Beach you’ll want to take a seat at is The Sneaky Beagle!

-Due to open in spring 2019, The Sneaky Beagle, located at the former Longbeards, is preparing to serve folks in the Carolina Forest area a menu centered on build-your-own salads, paninis (including gluten-free bread), tacos and munchies.
+Just opened March 10th, The Sneaky Beagle, located at the former Longbeards, is serving folks in the Carolina Forest area a menu centered on build-your-own salads, paninis (including gluten-free bread), tacos and munchies.
 Run by the same owners as The Grumpy Monk, the restaurant will also roll sushi and offer a large selection of wine, craft cider and beer.

 Water Lantern Festival

 New to the 2019 schedule of events in Myrtle Beach is this unique festival that will take place at Grand Park within The Market Common district on June 29 starting at 5:30 p.m.
 The Water Lantern Festival highlights include food trucks, live music, the chance to design your own lantern and the actual lantern launch on the waters of the park at 9 p.m.